GoelYash1/GoelYash1/README.md

 # Hi there 👋, I'm Yash Goel
+Currently delving in android App development in Kotlin and React Native.
-I’m currently learning Game Development via Unity.
+I’m also do Game Development via Unity.
 <!--
 **GoelYash1/GoelYash1** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.